mxahan/mxahan.github.io/_posts/2021-07-07-Random_Thoughts.md

 What do I want by today?
 How to accomplish it?

 I want to learn something and apply something and express something.

+# What I think about DNN models

+Just like language learning without any external force to fix the goal.

+Everything goes to different places.
+Just like evolution things. or unsupervised setting.

+Even we forget when we don't do it for certain times.
+It should be prioritized what we want to remember and what we don't.